CHTC/chtc-website-source/uw-research-computing/github-remote-access.md

 1. Copy the contents of the public SSH key file (`id_ed25519.pub`) created in Part A.  There are several ways of doing this.

+   > If you provided an alternate file name in Step 3. of Part A., then the public SSH key will be the name of that file plus the `.pub` extension.

    * Print the contents of the file to the screen by entering the following command, replacing `your_NetID` with your actual NetID.
       ```
       cat /home/your_NetID/.ssh/id_ed25519.pub